Jasonzhou97/tp/docs/UserGuide.md

 Format: `find /p NAME`

 * The search is case-insensitive. e.g., `find /p john doe` will match `John Doe`
-* The search requires an exact match of the full name (except for case).

 Examples:
 * `find /p John Doe` returns all reservations made by John Doe
 * `find /p Jane Smith` returns all reservations made by Jane Smith

-### Finding reservations by time: `find /t`

-Finds reservations within a specific time slot.

-Format: `find /t TIME`

-* The time must be specified in 24-hour format (HHMM).
-* Results will show reservations at the specified time.

-Examples:
-* `find /t 1200` returns all reservations at 12:00 PM

 ### Deleting a reservation : `delete`